psyomn/weaver/questions.markdown

 Let's say he was successful and bled this reality dry.
 Then what?

+> There can be a separate universe, a previous location that unnamed
+> successfully destroyed.
+I'm open to anything for this.

+## Ending

+So in VN format you can actually choose bunch of courses to go with the story.
+I think these are called decision trees / routes (not proper trees btw).
+On a more traditional format, ever seen those books which tell you to go to certain pages depending on your choice?
+It's kind of like that I guess.

+*Ending Linear?*

+I yes, we need to choose one point from below.
+If not we can have multiple endings.
+I think I'd prefer a linear ending.
+I don't mind having a happy ending.
+If there's no good reason, or no creative reason to not have a good ending, then I personlly find 'bad' endings a little silly.

+*If we go with this, what's the ending?*

+He needs to go back and confront the unnamed.

+1. he defies the unnamed and in takes his power in naming him
+2. he goes back to work, endless closing voids and destroying voidmakers
+3. he defies the unnamed and goes to back to life his own life

+Number 2 is the Sisyphean ending and could be an endless loop for the player.
+Banished from the presence of the unnamed and compelled to keep working against the voidmakers.

+The third pulls the weaver out of the story as the unnamed goes on his own quest against the voidmakers, razing the world in the process as they take the nuclear option against him... trying to create an entire reality of voidmakers to counter him

+> I was thinking to go with the idea of yours where the weaver collects pieces
+> of reality that have been torn off.
+He eventually weaves them together around
+> the unnamed entity and forms a separate reality, small enough to suffocate the
+> unnamed.

+*And conversely, what is the opening?*

+I like the idea of opening on the weaver closing a void.
+This is his task and the player's primary task.
+The expected mechanic is the first thing introduced.

+> Fine by me.
 *Miscellaneous Content (Mostly Dialogue)*

 And then he sent you, his little messiah, out to mind the fences.